 Subsection 5.5: Environment The people: I trust health care and support workers to maintain a hygienic environment.
 My feedback is sought on cleanliness within the environment.
 Te Tiriti: Māori are assured that culturally safe and appropriate decisions are made in relation to infection prevention and environment.
 Communication about the environment is culturally safe and easily accessible.
 As service providers: We deliver services in a clean, hygienic environment that facilitates the prevention of infection and transmission of antimicrobialresistant organisms.
-PA Moderate Processes are in place to maintain a clean and hygienic environment that supports prevention of infection and transmission of antimicrobial resistant organisms at Gulf Rise.
-Suitable personal protective equipment (PPE) is available to those who will be handling contaminated material, waste, hazardous substances, and those who perform cleaning and laundering roles.
-Chemicals were labelled and being stored safely in secured areas, with a closed system in place.
+PA Low Processes are in place to maintain a clean and hygienic environment that supports prevention of infection and transmission of antimicrobial- resistant organisms at Bayswater.
+Suitable personal protective equipment (PPE) is available to those who will be handling contaminated material, waste, and hazardous substances.
+Chemicals in the facility during the audit were labelled and were being stored safely in secured areas.
 Material data safety sheets (MDSS) are available to staff for emergency use.
-Sluice rooms are available for the disposal of soiled water and waste.
-A bedpan/urinal sanitizer has been installed.
+Sluice rooms are in place for the disposal of soiled water and waste, and bedpan/urinal sanitisation equipment has been purchased.
 Hand washing facilities and hand sanitisers were available throughout the facility.
-There are documented policies and processes in place for the management of cleaning, laundry, waste, and infectious and hazardous substances.
+There are as yet, no visitors entering Bayswater for there is no evidence that people, visitors, and the workforce are protected from harm when handling waste or hazardous substances especially given staff have not yet been orientated to the service (refer criteria 2.4.4 and 5.5.2) There are documented policies and processes in place for the management of cleaning, laundry, waste, and infectious and hazardous substances.
 The IPCRN has oversight of facility testing and the monitoring programme for the facility.
-As part of this role, it was noted that the design of the laundry at Gulf Rise would not allow clean and unclean laundry to be appropriately separated, and this will need to be addressed (refer criterion 5.5.4).
-Once established, laundry and cleaning processes will be monitored for effectiveness through the internal auditing programme.
-Residents' personal laundry will laundered on site, with other laundry managed by a service external to the facility.
-Subsection 6.1: A process of restraint The people: I trust the service provider is committed to improving policies, systems, and processes to ensure I am free from restrictions.
-Te Tiriti: Service providers work in partnership with Māori to ensure services are mana enhancing and use least restrictive practices.
-As service providers: We demonstrate the rationale for the use of restraint in the context of aiming for elimination.
-FA Gulf Rise plans to be a restraint free environment and Metlifecare policies and procedures support restraint elimination.
-The restraint policies and procedures outline how service delivery will avoid the need for the use of restraint through the use of de-escalation processes and staff interventions.
-Equipment which can be used for restraint is specified in the policy along with processes to manage any restraint use safely.
-Should restraint be required, documentation is available to ensure there is a comprehensive assessment, approval, and monitoring process, with regular reviews and this is available to staff at Gulf Rise.
-There are clear lines of accountability for any decision to use or not use restraint.
-Where restraint is to be used, or not used, there is a process in place to involve the resident, their EPOA and/or whānau as part of the decision-making process.
+Cleaning and laundry processes will be managed by external contractors; monitoring for effectiveness will be managed through Metlifecare's internal auditing programme.